AleksandrMihasenko/my-notions/README.md

 ## TODO and Progress

 ### 🔄 In Progress
-- [ ] Migrate frontend from Svelte to React
 - [ ] Move business logic to a core module (Clean Architecture)
 - [ ] Add DTOs, validation, and global error handler